vmargb/Myoso/README.md

 Some steps just don't stick, with multiple stacking `again` and `hard` ratings.
 In `anki` these are called **leaches**, which are usually removed out of the review queue.
 However, Myoso can't simply remove an intermediary step from a chain.
 Instead it offers a couple alternatives to pick from:

-- **(cloze-tests)[https://en.wikipedia.org/wiki/Cloze_test]**: highlight the exact word, formula or phrase in the answer that's actually tripping you up
+- **cloze-tests**: highlight the exact word, formula or phrase in the answer that's actually tripping you up
 - **split in two**: If a step is too difficult, you can split the step into two smaller steps to make recall easier.

-cloze-deletions end up graduating back to normal full-recall review.
+(cloze-tests)[https://en.wikipedia.org/wiki/Cloze_test] end up graduating back to normal full-recall review.
 These lighter reviews don't touch your normal schedule, they exist purely to rebuild the specific bit of recall that was missing.